December 8, 9, 11, 15, 16, 18, 19, 20

 Purchase tickets early online to reserve your seating.
 Mt.
 Jordan Middle School Threatre has less than 600 seats.
-We have added three performances, but expect most shows to sell out.
+We have twelve performances, but expect most shows to sell out.

 Mountain West Ballet was organized in 1983, and it is a community based non-profit organization that preserves advances and shares the beauty of ballet by providing opportunities for aspiring dancers in a professional, nurturing atmosphere, and by offering the community an affordable, quality production for entertainment and educational purposes.